 - Productivity increase refers to the percentage of improvement that is added to the province's base production.
 Increases are not cumulative so the percentage is always applied to the base production and then added to the overall production.

 - Not all building types are available from the beginning.
-Prerequisites are listed above.
+The prerequisites are listed above.

-- Each building can only be built once per province, but some buildings are available in multiple levels.
+- Each building can only be built once per province, but some buildings are available on multiple levels.

-- In some provinces, harbours can be built at different locations.
-As only one harbour can be built per province, you should select a location that fits your logistic and military needs.
+- In some provinces, harbors can be built at different locations.
+As only one harbor can be built per province, you should select a location that fits your logistic and military needs.